Melange

 dummy_encoder_hidden_states = torch.randn(1, 1500, model.config.d_model).float()

-Wrap and trace the Whisper encoder:
+Wrap and export the Whisper encoder:

 from transformers import WhisperModel